How Far Can I Drive in the Czech Republic Without a Vignette?

 Examples of vignette-free routes:

 Important: Once you enter a motorway or expressway, you must have a vignette, even for just a few kilometers.
-Otherwise, fines of up to 3,000 CZK can apply.
+Otherwise, fines can apply.
+You can learn more about penalties on our guide about driving without a Czech vignette.

 Tips for Drivers

-- Buy a vignette: Czech vignettes are available at border gas stations, online, or via apps.
+3. Buy a vignette: Czech vignettes are available at border gas stations, online, or via apps.
+If you want to see the full process, read our guide on how to buy a Czech vignette online.

 Without a vignette, you can use country roads and city streets freely.